 Some things to do/keep in mind when looking at your restroom:

-1. Store toiletries and medical items out of site.
+1. Store toiletries and medical items out of sight.

 Depending on space, place a small console table or shallow wall-hung cabinet in the room to store items like toilet paper, gloves, and wipes.